l-x-x/l-x-x.github.io/news/README.md

 - Congratulations to Dr. Hao-yu Liu for accepting the Beijing University of Chemical Technology offer as a tenured faculty.
 - Congratulations to our Postdoc Hao-yu Liu for receiving funding from the China Postdoctoral Science Foundation in 2021.
 - Xiaohui was awarded the National Top Young Scholar.
+- We successfully organized the BNU Summer School for Collider Phenomenology.
+The Summer school took place in July 2021 on the picturesque coast of the Yellow Sea (黄海).
+The summer school was originally scheduled earlier in 2020 but postponed due to the pandemic.
+Some lecture notes can be found [here](https://indico.ihep.ac.cn/event/11211/timetable/#20210705).
 - Xiaohui received the Pengnian Outstanding Young Teacher Award (Graduate Teaching).
+- Xiaohui visited UCLA for a week and gave a seminar talk on [Precision Phenomenology at Hadron Colliders](https://nuclear.physics.ucla.edu/sites/default/files/xiaohui-liu.pdf).
 - Xiaohui received grants from the National Natural Science Foundation of China on jet physics.
 - Xiaohui received grants from the National Natural Science Foundation of China for summer school for collider phenomenology.
-- We organized 3 consecutive BNU dark matter workshops in 2017 (Beijing),2018 (Beijing), and 2019 (Zhuhai).
+- We organized three consecutive BNU dark matter workshops in 2017 (Beijing),2018 (Beijing), and 2019 (Zhuhai).
 The 2019 workshop took place shortly before the outbreak of the pandemic.
 - We were happy to have Prof. Zhong-bo Kang from UCLA visiting our group for a week.
 - We were happy to have Prof. Hsiang-nan Li from the Institute of Physics, Academia Sinica visiting us and giving a Seminar talk.
 - We were happy to host Prof. Xiangdong Ji from the University of Maryland, College Park for a short visit to the Physics Department.
 - Xiaohui visited DESY as the [Theorist of the Month](https://www.terascale.de/research_topics/rt1_physics_analysis/analysis_centre/theorist_of_the_month/) in Jan.
 2018.
 - Xiaohui received grants from the National Natural Science Foundation of China on the LHC phenomenology precision predictions.
 - Xiaohui was invited to give a review talk on the current status of the [NNLO QCD predictions](https://indico.fnal.gov/event/11999/contributions/11441/attachments/7400/9502/dpf2017.pdf) for the LHC at the 2017 Meeting of the APS Division of Particles and Fields held in Fermi Lab.
-- Xiaohui was invited to the Aspen Summer Program: Reaching New Summits: The LHC at Full Strength.
+- Xiaohui was invited to the Aspen Summer Program, Reaching New Summits: The LHC at Full Strength.
 - Xiaohui was invited to the KITP follow-up one-week program on the LHC Precision Frontier in Santa Barbara.